KoBeWi/Metroidvania-System/README.md

 Saves and loads game data.
 Automatically includes MetSys save data and allows to load custom Resources in a safe way.
 To use the manager, you need to instantiate the script directly using `new()` (it's located in `Template/Scripts/SaveManager.gd` inside addon's folder).
 You can store data using `manager.set_data(field, value)`, which will store the value in the internal Dictionary under the given key.
 You can store a custom Resource using `manager.store_resource(res, field)`.
 It will store Resource's properties as Dictionary, so it avoids the usual security risk.
 The field is optional, if you don't provide it, the Resource's properties will be merged with other data in the Dictionary (not recommended when storing multiple resources).
 To save the data, use `manager.save_as_text()` or `manager.save_as_binary()`.

 Loading game data involves the same steps, but in reverse and different methods.
 Use `manager.load_from_text()` or `manager.load_from_binar()` to load your data.
 Then you can get values using `manager.get_value(field, default)` (`default` is optional, the method returns `null` if the value does not exist).
 Use `manager.retrieve_resource(res, field)` to load the data into an existing resource.
 The manager will iterate resource's properties and load matching data.
 The `field` must match the one you provided for `store_resource()`.
+The manager will automatically assign MetSys data when loading.

 ### Minimap

 A Control-based node that draws part of the map.
 Comes with a few properties that allow automatic position tracking, specifying the center point and layer. `area` property specifies the size of minimap, in cells.
-Odd values recommended.
+Odd values recommended, so that center is clearly defined.
 It can be used both as minimap or for use in a map screen.
 Note that the minimap does not draw player position, you need to add it yourself.

 Instantiate the minimap from `Template/Nodes/Minimap.tscn` inside the addon's folder.